demonishan/gradientor/FEATURE.md

 • Gradient History/Undo-Redo
   - Track changes and allow users to undo/redo gradient edits.

-• Gradient Favorites
-  - Allow users to save their favorite gradients or view a history of recently created ones for easy access and reuse.

 • Contrast Ratio Tool
   - Show contrast ratios for text over the gradient, not just accessibility warnings.